 A waiver may be granted to Kentucky residents unable to legally register to vote, because they:

-have completed a sentence of conviction of a non-violent felony which does not violate the Statement of Principles, as approved by the Elections Committee, with requirements to receive the waiver defined in Bylaws.
+have been convicted of a felony which does not violate the Statement of Principles, as approved by the Membership Review Committee.

 are at least 16 years of age, but not yet able to legally register to vote due to their age.
 Such members shall be “Youth Members” and, when other criteria are met, able to exercise Voting Member rights only at the County Party level.